swatcat02981-hue/Credit-Risk-Analysis-Probability-of-Default-from-Lending-Club-Loan-Dataset-/README.md

   * loan_amount Suppose income increase by 1 unit, odd of default will increase by 2.3% or odd ratio equal to 1.023
   * interest_rate Suppose income increase by 1 unit, odd of default will increase by 5.5% or odd ratio equa

+### Model2: XG Boost
+The model was evaluated using a confusion matrix, classification report, ROC-AUC score SHAP summary and dependence plot by choosing threshold at 0.16